ThePCGeek-net/discord-ticket-bot/README.md

 You need a db server, in my testing I used postgres

+this is running on discord.js v12, have yet to learn the latest implementation

+there is a health check endpoint built in also exposed on container port 3000 at /api/v1/health. if you pull a GET on that it will return a 200-ok status while bot is running

 for running locally set up a .env file in the root of the cloned repo with the following env variables:

 ```text